 The P List

-P list items are the most potentially toxic wastes, posing heightened risk even at low levels or under proper management.
+Items on the P list are the most potentially toxic wastes, posing heightened risks even at low levels or under proper management.
+As such, they should always be treated with the utmost caution.
 Substances appearing on this list include:

 - Arsenic acid